cgreutert/PSTAT-115-Bayesian-Analysis/README.md

 # PSTAT-115-Bayesian-Analysis
 All files are assignments I completed individually for my Bayesian Analysis course.
+Projects were completed in R through a JupyterHub Server and used STAN modeling at times.
 Homework 1 covers a text analysis of Harry Potter.
 Homework 2 covers conjugacy pairs.
 Homework 3 covers posterior predictive modeling and model checking.